Surviving Emergencies and Disasters

 responses, and tracking risk.
 These activities may be difficult to track without

-tools and techniques, documentation and information systems.
+tools and techniques, documentation

 Absolute Risk Reduction